genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_time-rules.md

 ### Create an event handler

 Create an event handler that will write the csv files to the runtime/position-minute-report folder.
-Call it EVENT_POSITION_REPORT.
+Call it `EVENT_POSITION_REPORT`.

-Open the file *alpha-eventhandler.kts* and add a variable called *tradeViewRepo* injecting the class *TradeViewAsyncRepository*.
+Open the file **positions-app-tutorial-eventhandler.kts** and add a variable called `tradeViewRepo` injecting the class `TradeViewAsyncRepository`.
 Then, add an event handler to generate the csv file:

 ```kotlin {8,12}
 import java.io.File